paulycloud/ml_portfolio/03_TensorFlow/08_tf_hub/03_human_pose_estimation_moveNet/readme.md

-# Use TFHub Pretrained MoveNet Model to perform human post estimation with images downloaded from Pexel
+# Use TFHub Pretrained MoveNet Model to perform really fast human post estimation with images downloaded from Pexel